 I complained in an earlier post that the Golden Mean is nearly useless advice because it doesn’t tell you what constitutes moderation in any given situation and implies that extremes just are wrong.
 But I think I get it now.
 At least, I have found a way of following an interpretation of “all things in moderation” that resonates with me.

 I would like to share this extremely useful concept, shenpa.
 It’s a Tibetan word I learned from Pema Chodron and in the context of her school of Buddhism it means a mental phenomenon that “hooks” you or gets you “stuck.”
-I didn’t say “thought” or “feeling” there because they hold that shenpa is definitely pre-verbal and probably pre-emotional.
+(I didn’t say “thought” or “feeling” there because they hold that shenpa is definitely pre-verbal and probably pre-emotional.)
 I’m almost sure I know exactly what they mean by shenpa, and I would describe it as an urge– or the energy behind an urge.
-When we say urge, we usually mean an urge to do something, but the something isn’t necessarily part of the shenpa.
-If you have the mindfulness and equanimity, you can simply observe shenpa arising and watch them pass without letting them spawn the feelings, thoughts, and actions that keep them going.
+This may sound murky or abstract, but, in my experience, when you begin to attend to them, shenpa quickly become very distinct and recognizable.
+The physical sensation is often in the heart or belly, and it can literally feel like being hooked and pulled by the gut.
+When we say urge, we usually mean an urge to do something, but the “something” isn’t necessarily part of the shenpa.
+Shenpa is simply the sticky quality or energy of craving and aversion.
+If you have the mindfulness and equanimity, you can just observe shenpa arising and watch them pass without letting them spawn the feelings, thoughts, and actions that keep them going.
+When there is little or no shenpa, your desires tend to moderate themselves.
+For example, you eat until your body is satiated instead of being pulled past the negative feedback of nausea and self-loathing by a shenpa hook.

 I still feel the Golden Mean is used to justify a very uncritical, middle-of-the-road, split-the-difference kind of attitude toward life that makes one’s life choices dependent on those of others and not the relevant facts.
 Seeking what’s moderate in the world may lead you to choices that are extreme for you.
 But I am convinced now that it’s possible to moderate by your own lights, and that moderating around your own temperament, needs, dislikes, and desires is generally the wise thing to do.
 I’ve found an introspective window, shenpa, that has made the Golden Mean more applicable to me, and with those skills, I don’t need rigid rules as much.
 To be fair to this venerable piece of wisdom, I wanted to share my change of heart.